softprops/hostclub/README.md

       map, unmap, clear, aliases, alias, host, ip, ls, help, swap, completion

-You may substitute an alias any where an ip is expected.
+You may substitute an alias anywhere an ip is expected.

 ### map